Rust (programming language): Community

 According to the MIT Technology Review, the Rust community has been seen as "unusually friendly" to newcomers and particularly attracted people from the queer community, partly due to its code of conduct.
-Inclusiveness has been cited as an important factor for some Rust developers.
-The official Rust blog collects and publishes demographic data each year.
+Inclusiveness has been cited as an important factor for some developers.
+The official blog collects and publishes demographic data each year.

 Rust Foundation

 The Rust Foundation is a non-profit membership organization incorporated in United States; it manages the Rust trademark, infrastructure, and assets.

-It was established on February 8, 2021, with five founding corporate members (Amazon Web Services, Huawei, Google, Microsoft, and Mozilla).
+It was established on February 8, 2021.
 The foundation's board was chaired by Shane Miller, with Ashley Williams as interim executive director.
-In late 2021, Rebecca Rumbul became Executive Director and CEO.
+In late 2021, Rebecca Rumbul became executive director and CEO.

+The foundation's website lists ARM, Amazon, Google, Huawei, Meta, Microsoft, and OpenAI as platinum members.
+OpenAI is the latest platinum member, having joined in June 2026.

 Governance teams

 The Rust project is maintained by 8 top-level teams as of November 2025: the leadership council, compiler team, dev tools team, infrastructure team, language team, launching pad, library team, and moderation team.
 The leadership council oversees the project and is formed by representatives among the other teams.